saucelabs/sauce-docs/docs/test-fairy/app-distribution/app-versioning.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-When uploading an app, TestFairy decodes the app name, version number, and version name of the build and displays it on the dashboard.
+When you upload an app to TestFairy, various aspects of the version, such as the app name, version number, and version name, are decoded and made accessible on the TestFairy dashboard.
+This documentation will explain the key elements related to app versioning and help you understand how to manage and differentiate your app builds effectively.

 ## Display Name

 The app name used on the dashboard is the **Display Name** in your iOS Xcode project, or the value of the `string name=”app_name”` in the **strings.xml** file in the `res/values` directory of your Android app in Android Studio.
+By understanding how to configure the Display Name, you can ensure the accurate representation of your app on the TestFairy platform.

 **In Xcode:**